 - UB has a robust and unique College of Health Sciences currently featuring 7 schools/institutes and 16 programs across a wide-span of health care disciplines, one of which is the Nutrition Institute.
 We also offer dual degree program opportunities for students in other UB graduate health sciences programs.
 It is the only such program on the east coast to offer such opportunities.

 - We feature a unique capstone course, Virtual Clinic, which is the first online clinic experience offered to graduate students in the field.
 This provides a real case study and clinical management experience and is taught by several different experienced clinicians over a semester.

 - The Virtual Clinic is eligible for 255 hours of supervised experience credit towards the Certified Nutrition Specialist (CNS) credential awarded by the Board for Certification of Nutrition Specialists.
 UB leads the way in providing this experience to students.

-- Our program offers maximum flexibility to complete the program entirely online or through a one-weekend-every-3-weeks on-campus program.
-Both are perfectly suited for working professionals or those seeking a career change.
+- Our online nutrition degree program offers maximum flexibility to complete your masters degree entirely online.
+The program is perfectly suited for working professionals or those seeking a career change.